BenSeward/clean-todo/README.md

 The main goal for this application is to make a modular application where you can easily swap out dependencies without much friction.

 Take a look around the repo and check out how I have structured it.

-⚠️ Please note: This is a work in progress, feel free to submit a PR if you have anything to add!

 #### Disclaimer: